 - Incorporate scholarly content from a variety of sources into a scholarly work of their own.

 - Design experiments that yield data appropriate to answering a question or solving a problem.

 - Analyze the data from experiments to draw conclusions that support or reject a given hypothesis.

 YOUR OPPORTUNITY: You'll establish yourself as an expert in data mining as it applies to the life sciences through your own research conducted under the guidance of Lewis professor.

 Take the Next Step

-Learn more about the curriculum of the online M.S. in Data Science with a Life Scientists concentration program.
+Learn more about the curriculum of the online M.S. in Data Science in Computational Biology and Bioinformatics concentration program.
 Request more information or call us today at (866) 967-7046.